MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 ms.dyn365.ops.version: AX 10.0.13
 ---

-# Web experimentation
+# E-commerce experimentation

 ## Overview
-Web experimentation is the process of using controlled experiments such as A/B tests to validate hypotheses and bring data-driven confidence in decisions and therefore higher conversion rates.
-Use web experimentation to scientifically measure the impact of proposed changes to your website and avoid making costly decisions without data.
+Experimentation is the process of using controlled experiments such as A/B tests to validate hypotheses and making decisions with data-driven confidence.
+Use e-commerce experimentation to scientifically measure the impact of proposed changes to your website and thereby drive higher conversion rates.

 Dynamics 365 Commerce supports the creation, editing, and management of page and content treatments also known as **variations** within site builder.
 Integrations with third-party services enable the creation of experiments and treatment assignments.
 Real-time event streams from Commerce enable the analytics defining experiment results in the third-party service to help support or refute the hypothesis.

 > [!NOTE]
-> A/B testing on pages, modules and fragments is supported in Commerce.
-Multi-variate and multi-page tests can be accomplished using fragments, as long as these tests are also supported in the third-party service.
+> Commerce supports A/B testing on pages, modules and fragments.
+Multi-variate and multi-page tests can currently only be accomplished using fragments.

 ## Prerequisites
 1. **Get the right Commerce version** - Upgrade your module library, online channel extensibility SDK and Commerce scale unit to version 10.0.13.